-Australian government introduced a Simplified Student Visa Framework to ensure the process of applying a student visa is more straightforward to identify for genuine students.
-The applicants must provide evidence that they are genuinely coming to Australia for study purposes only and they must meet the Genuine Temporary Entrant (GTE) requirement.
-The GTE requirements include personal statement addressing the GTE requirement, previous study history, current employment, ties to home country or country of residence, economic situations in home country or country of residence.
+Australian government introduced a Simplified Student Visa Framework to ensure the process of applying for a student visa is more straight forward to identify for genuine students.
+The applicants must provide evidence that they are genuinely coming to Australia for study purposes only and they must meet the GTE requirements established by the college.
+The GTE requirements include personal statement addressing the GTE requirements, previous study history, current employment, ties to home country or country of residence, economic situations in home country or country of residence.

-For more information about student visas, please visit the Department of Home Affairs website at immi.homeaffairs.gov.au.
+For more information about student visas, please visit the department of Home Affairs website at immi.homeaairs.gov.au.

-HEALTH COVER (OSHC)
+Health Cover (OSHC)

 As an International Student, it is a condition of your student visa that you must have Overseas Student Health Cover (OSHC) to cover the entire duration of your study.
 OSHC gives you access to out of hospital and in hospital medical services to help you to maintain your health.
 Allianz OSHC is our nominated/preferred provider for OSHC, but you can purchase your preferred OSHC from the authorized provider.